Many mammals in North America hibernate during the winter months. In this article, we get to look at a few of these.

-In the cold winter months, the mammals no longer have a constant supply of energy, due to the lack of food.
+In the cold winter, mammals no longer have a constant energy supply due to the lack of food.

-The best way to they can survive these harsh conditions is to simply shut down somebody’s functions, falling into a deep sleep.
+The best way to survive these harsh conditions is to shut down somebody’s functions, falling into a deep sleep.

 Adaptations of Hibernating Mammals